 Oct.
 21-Nov.
 3 | Monday-Thursday 7:30-9:30 p.m. | Sunday 3-5 p.m.

 The Career Peers present Resumania!
 Raffles, snacks and advice on your resume.
 Bring in your resume draft to be reviewed and this will complete your sophomore plan resume requirement.
 No need to sign up, just drop-in with your resume.

 Sophomore Internship Workshop

-*For a complete list of LILAC events including Alumna-in-Residence schedule, visit Handshake
+For a complete list of Career and Civic Engagement Center events including Alumna-in-Residence schedule, visit Handshake.